 When you drive your car, it emits carbon dioxide.
 But it also emits carbon monoxide, nitrous oxides, sulfur dioxide, and volatile organic compounds.
 None of these gases is as significant as CO2, but each has a GWP.
 Using the GWP of each gas emitted, it’s possible to convert those emissions into carbon dioxide equivalents (CO2-eq) to more accurately reflect the climate impact of your commute.

-CO2-eq is awkward to read and to type.
+CO2-eq is unfamiliar for many to read and to type.
 So people often use terms like “carbon emissions” or “greenhouse gas emissions” or even just “emissions” to describe climate impact.
 But these general terms are not entirely accurate.
 In any case where impact is quantified, the carbon footprint is measured in CO2-eq to help you make the most sustainable decisions.

-This article was originally published on July 29, 2021.
+Editor’s Note: This article was originally published on July 29, 2021 and updated in January 2024.